tjoyner/ofvioletsandlicorice/chapter17.md

 "She only burned some old furniture."

-"With the head that he has, for now he's trying.
+"With that head of his, for now he's trying.
 He's already made the complaint."

 Daniel got up from the table, nervously.
 Then he sat down.
 He didn't know what to say except that everything seemed to be plunging into absurdity.